 action

 - the action to perform when the user triggers the button.
-In this example, the engine is used to perform an undo step. -
+Uses the engine to perform an undo step in this example. -

 label

-- the view that describes the purpose of the button’saction
+- the view that describes the purpose of the button’s action.
+Shows conditional opacity based on view mode in this example. -

 isEnabled